 The best way to ensure a smooth transition to Generateblocks, or any other website development alternative, is to audit all the pages and posts on your site built (entirely, or in part) with a page builder.

 Gather all the URLs, and put them in a spreadsheet.
 Make sure you add some details about all of them.
-This will make it easier to sort them and make changes to each page when you have a website development alternative.
+This will make it easier to sort them and change each page when you have a website development alternative.

-Speaking of sorting – it’s a good idea to sort your pages based on importance.
+Speaking of sorting – sorting your pages based on importance is a good idea.
 You’ll want to check every code snippet on your home page when you make the transition, but you don’t have to do the same for a sales page template that’s not even public yet.

 In general, these are the pages you’ll need to check: